The whole story

 In the following years, every once in a while the author made the program a bit more robust by improving the custom framework it was built on, although the updated versions were never distributed.

-In 2003, while doing that kind of maintenance activity, the author could not help but feel disturbed at the sight of the original code: such a horror did not deserve to exist.
+In 2003, while doing that same kind of maintenance activity, the author could not help but feel disturbed at the sight of the original code: such a horror did not deserve to exist.
 So, the game was rewritten from scratch.
 In a two weeks burst, a brand-new version (tagged Quick Edition) was ready, with totally new graphics... and without sound.
 For some reason, though, the game was released only almost one year later.

 Finally, 2011 came, and it brought one more radical rewrite, with totally new graphics and music.
 It was in this occasion that the game was turned into a tribute.